Wirksworth

-Wirksworth is a market town in the Derbyshire Dales district of Derbyshire, England.
-Its population of 5,038 in the 2011 census was estimated at 5,180 in 2019.
+Wirksworth is a market town and civil parish in the Derbyshire Dales district of Derbyshire, England.
+Its population was 4,902 in the 2021 census.
 Wirksworth contains the source of the River Ecclesbourne.
 The town was granted a market charter by Edward I in 1306 and still holds a market on Tuesdays in the Memorial Gardens.
 The parish church of St Mary's is thought to date from 653.
 The town developed as a centre for lead mining and stone quarrying.
 Many lead mines were owned by the Gell family of nearby Hopton Hall.

+Name

+The name was recorded as Werchesworde in the Domesday Book of 1086 A.D.